 When you’re eating that piece of pumpkin pie at Thanksgiving and feeling guilty, thinking it’s going to make you fat, your body won’t be able to metabolize it causing a blood sugar spike.
 You won’t feel satisfied.
 But, if you’re loving it, enjoying every bite with appreciation you’ll boost your metabolism which will help stabilize your blood sugar levels.

-There is scientific proof of this.
-Listen to Dr. Alia Crum’s Milkshake Study at Yale.
+Watch Dr. Alia Crum’s TED Talk of the Milkshake Study at Yale showing scientific proof our thoughts affect our metabolism.
 The hormone and metabolism study starts at 8 minutes.

 This may sound very “woo,woo” but it makes a huge difference to your body.
 Bruce Lipton says in his book, The Biology of Belief: Unleashing the Power of Consciousness, Matter and Miracles “Our beliefs control our bodies, our minds, and thus our lives…”